Marvin-Brouwer/FluentSerializer/Readme.md

 Suggestions on how to do this are very welcome.

 If you want to help out the project, you are very welcome to.
-Please read our [Contribution guidelines](https://github.com/Marvin-Brouwer/FluentSerializer/blob/main/docs/Contributing.md#readme) before starting.
+Please read our [Contribution guidelines](https://github.com/Marvin-Brouwer/FluentSerializer/blob/main/docs/Contributing.md#readme) and [contributor covenant's code of conduct](https://www.contributor-covenant.org) before starting.

 For maintainers we have a separate [Maintenance guide](https://github.com/Marvin-Brouwer/FluentSerializer/blob/main/docs/Maintaining.md#readme).
 Maintainers are responsible for the release cycles.